truggeri/Pick-em.Web/README.md

 ## Architecture

-This section will be fleshed out more as the project is worked on, but to start with, this project will focus on maintaining a layered architecture with the web layer, service/application layer, domain layer, and data access layer.
+This section will be fleshed out more as the project is worked on, but to start with, this project will focus on maintaining a layered architecture with four layers:  web, service, domain and data.
 For the scope of this project, I don't want to get into [CQRS](https://martinfowler.com/bliki/CQRS.html) or microservices.
-For an example that experiments with that pattern, see the [Books project](https://github.com/truggeri/Books.Service.Transaction).
+For an example that experiments with those patterns, see the [Books project](https://github.com/truggeri/Books.Service.Transaction).
+Each layer is implemented in its own unique project such that the dependencies between layers are the same as the dependencies between cs projects.

+The following details each layer from the bottom up.

+### Data

+The purpose of this layer is to provide access to the data storage mechanism (DB).
+This layer will _not_ be implemented with the use of an ORM.
+For more details on this layer, visit the [README](src/Pick-em.Lib.Data/README.md) in the project file.

+### Domain

+The purpose of this layer is to provide teh domain level logic.
+Domain logic (as defined in Domain Driven Design), is the core "business" logic of the application.
+This is the structure that creates the basis for the application - in this case the classes for teams, matchups, picks, weeks, seasons, etc. For more details on this layer, visit the [README](src/Pick-em.Lib.Domain/README.md) in the project file.

+### Service (Application)

+The purpose of this layer is to provide logic for incoming and outgoing requests.
+You could draw a comparison to the "Controller" from an MVC pattern, where this layer is acting to controll logic for fetching and creating/updating data.
+None of this logic lives in the view layer that users see, but there is still a large amount of practical plubming that is not part of the core domain.
+For more details on this layer, visit the [README](src/Pick-em.Lib.Service/README.md) in the project file.

+### Web

+This layer is the front-end views that users utilize to interact with the application.
+As little logic as possible should be in this layer.
+For more details on this layer, visit the [README](src/Pick-em.Web/README.md) in the project file.